structuredprediction/structuredprediction.github.io/SPNLP20/1_cfp.md

 <!--To mark your submission as non-archival, check the corresponding checkbox on the submission form. -->
 Reviewing will be double-blind, and thus no author information should be included in the papers; self-reference should be avoided as well.

+Papers can be dual-submitted to both SPNLP 2020 and EMNLP 2020 main conference which has its notification date of August 8, 2020 falling before our submission deadline.

 Submission is electronic and is managed by the START conference management system at [https://www.softconf.com/emnlp2020/spnlp2020/](https://www.softconf.com/emnlp2020/spnlp2020/)